jpmrblood/minimal-mistakes/_posts/2018-04-23-cas-registry-jdbc-postgresql.md

 ## Default services

-This would install default service for HTTPS/IMAPS
+This would install default service for HTTPS/IMAPS.
+It should be automatically installed by CAS on the first run.
+But, hey, may be something goes wrong and we need to make our own service.

 ```sql
 insert into regexregisteredservice (id, name, serviceid, evaluation_order)